https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-A shortstop may leap into the air to catch a ball and thdg30ug3qm83f eme cw 4row it quickly.
+A shortstop may leap into /7zrymtzqd d(2st :(a the air to catch a ball and throw it quickly.
 As he throws the ball, the upper part of his body rotates.
-If you look quickly you wil um dq33wm830cg4fe gel notice that his hips and legs rotate in the opposite direction (Fig. 8–36).
+If you look quickly you will notice that his hips and legs rotate in the opposite directio72tq:(szm( ta rdyz/ dn (Fig. 8–36).
 Explain.

 Correct Answer: